 - Due to the large amount of fat in chocolate, some pets may develop pancreatitis after eating chocolate or baked goods containing chocolate.

-Xylitol is a common sugar-substitute used in sugar-free chewing gum, breath mints, candies, and baked goods.
+Xylitol is a common sugar-substitute used in sugar-free chewing gum, breath mints, candies, some peanut butters, and baked goods.
 It is also found in some smoking cessation products like nicotine gum.
 It has dental plaque fighting properties and also found (in non-toxic amounts) in pet mouthwash and oral rinse.

 - Xylitol may cause a life-threatening drop in blood sugar as well as causing liver damage to dogs.
 Cats and people do not experience this problem.